oleghcp/UnityTools/Code/Runtime/OlegHcp/README.md

         // Call MyMethod()
         _obj.SendMsg("MyMethod");

-        // Calling non-existent method do nothing
+        // Call of non-existent method doesn't do anything _obj.SendMsg("Qwerty");
-        _obj.SendMsg("Qwerty");

         // Messaging uses reflection so try not to abuse it